CAMPAIGN

 I've heard that some serious cases are not confidential?

-Some of our most serious cases can be shared publicly because of the "Right to Know" law.
-The types of cases are officer-involved shootings and cases with serious injuries, excessive force, sexual assault, biased policing, dishonesty, illegal searches, and illegal arrests.
-We usually need to finish the investigation and remove personal information before we can share details from the file.
-Many of these cases are appealed after the investigation finishes, which means that it can be months or years before we are allowed to give you legally sanctioned and redacted, court-approved copies.
+Some of our most serious cases can be shared with the public because of the ‘Right to Know’ law.
+These cases include officer‑involved shootings and cases involving serious injuries, excessive force, sexual assault, biased policing, dishonesty, illegal searches, and illegal arrests.
+We must finish the investigation and remove personal information before sharing anything.
+Many of these cases are appealed, so it can take months or even years before we are allowed to share the legally approved, redacted files.

 Investigation Outcomes